 Many Catholic parents’ primary goal is to find a school with a strong academic program.
 These parents are primarily looking for quality education, with faith formation as additional consideration.

-Indeed, by focusing on religion first, Catholic schools risk missing out on potential students and reinforce some of the stereotypes that certain families have about Catholic education.
+Indeed, by focusing on religion to the exclusion of your great academic program, Catholic schools risk missing out on potential students and reinforce some of the stereotypes that certain families have about Catholic education.
 To enroll more students, you must first establish your strong academic performance.
 Everything else is ancillary and a bonus.

 Think about it in this way.
 Why do parents choose to send their children to a secular school and enroll them in religious education?
 Or why do they go to the public school and then only bring their child to mass?
 These are parents who believe that the academic experience that they are getting at their other school is better and they can supplement the faith formation through other means.